alinex/quasar-admin/README.md

 # build for production with minification
 $ npm run build

-# run the productive web
+# run the productive web at localhost:3000 and localhost:3001 (BrowserSync)
 $ npm start

 # serve development and electron development